FredKSchott/snowpack/docs/04-scripts.md

 }
 ```

-**The `"build"` script type is the basic building block for any Snowpack dev & build pipeline.** In this example `babel`, `postcss`, and `cat` are all used to process a project's `src/` directory at dev time and then again when building for production.
+**The `"build"` script type is the basic building block for any Snowpack build pipeline.** In this example `babel`, `postcss`, and `cat` are all used to process a project's `src/` directory at dev time and then again when building for production.
 Each file is piped through the proper CLI to get the final build output.

 **Build scripts are only run on your `src/` directory.** Build scripts are useful or even essential in some projects that rely on custom, non-standard syntax.
 Svelte, Vue, and even React (via JSX) all need to be built or processed in some way (ex: passed through Babel) before they can run in the browser.

-**Your built `src/` directory is hosted at the `/_dist_/*` URL path.** Make sure that you load scripts and files from the correct `/_dist_/` URL to get the fully built output.
+**Your built `src/` directory can be found at the `/_dist_/*` URL path.** Make sure that you load scripts and files from the correct `/_dist_/` URL to get the fully built output.
 For example, you would load a `/src/index.jsx` application entrypoint via the following script tag:

 ```html
 <script type="module" src="/_dist_/index.js"></script>